328 pages | 6 x 9 | 12 illus.

 Ebook Dec 2018 | ISBN 9780812295597 | Add to cart $45.00s | £29.50 | About

 A volume in the series America in the Nineteenth Century

 "The Kingdom and the Republic challenges some of our most basic assumptions about native Hawaiʻi, the encounters between natives and foreigners, and the processes of colonization, upending our expectations of who, in Hawaiʻi, had law and governance, and who was encountering whom."—Rebecca McLennan, University of California, BerkeleyIn 1823, as the first American missionaries arrived in Hawaiʻi, the archipelago was experiencing a profound transformation in its rule, as oral law that had been maintained for hundreds of years was in the process of becoming codified anew through the medium of writing.
 The arrival of sailors in pursuit of the lucrative sandalwood trade obliged the aliʻi (chiefs) of the islands to pronounce legal restrictions on foreigners' access to Hawaiian women.
 Assuming the new missionaries were the source of these rules, sailors attacked two mission stations, fracturing relations between merchants, missionaries, and sailors, while native rulers remained firmly in charge.

 "Drawing on rich archives of printed materials in the Hawaiian language, Noelani Arista's The Kingdom and the Republic offers an incisive historical account of the misunderstandings and misreadings that shaped relations between native Hawaiians and European and American merchants and missionaries.
 Arista sets down an original and moving story about power, history and memory in the Pacific."—Ann Fabian, Rutgers University, New Brunswick

-Noelani Arista teaches history at the University of Hawai'i at Mānoa.
+Noelani Arista is Associate Professor of History at the University of Hawaiʻi at Mānoa.